Esri/appstudio-vscode/README.md

 After the extension is successfully installed, reload VS code.

+> When a new version is available, simply install it and reload VS code should override the old version.

-If the extension is disabled, you can find the extension in: Extensions panel -> Disabled.
+> If the extension is disabled, you can find the extension in: Extensions panel -> Disabled.

 #### Running in VS Code debug mode (Node.js installation required)